HIST 1108 - Empires in World History

 Preparation for tutorials: 12 hours

-General reading (e.g. of course textbook): 28 hours
+General reading (e.g. of course key reading and general reading): 28 hours

 Researching and writing assessments: 80 hours